brajeshwar/brajeshwar.github.io/_posts/2007/2007-08-29-americans-you-should-stop-outsourcing-your-homeworks-to-india.md

----
-layout: post
-title: Americans - you should stop outsourcing your homeworks to India
+# Americans - you should stop outsourcing your homeworks to India
----

 {% include video source="youtube" id="lj3iNxZ8Dww" %}